orangeeez/resume/out/modern/resume.md

 ### [Military Institute of Telecommunications and Informatization the name of Heroes of Kruty (former KPI)](http://viti.edu.ua) (2010-09 — 20015-02)

 Graduated of Institute of Telecommunications and Informatization, winter of 2015.
-In diploma project presented to the commission I developed virtual simulator of a modern radio station using WebRTC & WebGL technologies, which was used by student for educational purposes mowdays.
+In diploma project presented to the commission I developed virtual simulator of a modern radio station using WebRTC & WebGL technologies, which was used by student for educational purposes nowadays.

 ### [Naval Postgraduate School, Monterey, CA, USA](https://nps.edu) (2018-06 — 20019-06)